SimoneGasperini/qiskit-symb/README.md

 ```

-# How to use?
-To show a simple example on how to use `qiskit-symbolic`, consider the following PQC defined in Qiskit:
+# Usage examples

+### _Sympify_ a Qiskit circuit
+Let's get started on how to use `qiskit-symbolic` to get the symbolic representation of a given Qiskit circuit.
+In particular, in this first basic example, we consider the following quantum circuit:
 ```python
 from qiskit import QuantumCircuit from qiskit.circuit import Parameter, ParameterVector